ivnl/dijkstra-algorithm/README.md

 # dijkstra-algorithm
-Implementation and simulation of dijkstra's algorithm in C++
+Implementation and simulation of dijkstra's algorithm in C++ & Java

 Dijkstra's algorithm is an algorithm for finding the shortest paths between nodes in a directed graph